 SEPARATE ISSUES . . .
-The Tax-Exempt Bonds are being offered by the Town concurrently with the "Town of Addison, Texas, General Obligation Bonds, Series 2013A (AMT)" (the "AMT Bonds"), "Town of Addison, Texas, General Obligation Bonds, Taxable Series 2013B" (the "Taxable Bonds") and "Town of Addison, Texas, Combination Tax and Revenue Certificates of Obligation, Series 2013" (the "Certificates"), under a common Official Statement, and such Tax-Exempt Bonds, AMT Bonds, Taxable Bonds and Certificates are hereinafter sometimes referred to collectively as the "Obligations."
-The Tax-Exempt Bonds, AMT Bonds, Taxable Bonds, and Certificates are separate and distinct securities offerings being issued and sold independently except for the common Official Statement, and, while the Obligations share certain common attributes, each issue is separate from the other and should be reviewed and analyzed independently, including the type of obligation being offered, its terms for payment, the security for its payment, the rights of the holders, the federal, state or local tax consequences of the purchase, ownership or disposition of the Obligations and other features.
+The Tax-Exempt Bonds are being offered by the Town concurrently with the "Town of Addison, Texas, General Obligation Refunding Bonds, Series 2014 (AMT)" (the "AMT Bonds"), and "Town of Addison, Texas, Combination Tax and Revenue Certificates of Obligation, Series 2014" (the "Certificates"), under a common Official Statement, and such Tax-Exempt Bonds, AMT Bonds, and Certificates are hereinafter sometimes referred to collectively as the "Obligations."
+The Tax-Exempt Bonds, AMT Bonds, and Certificates are separate and distinct securities offerings being issued and sold independently except for the common Official Statement, and, while the Obligations share certain common attributes, each issue is separate from the other and should be reviewed and analyzed independently, including the type of obligation being offered, its terms for payment, the security for its payment, the rights of the holders, the federal, state or local tax consequences of the purchase, ownership or disposition of the Obligations and other features.

-LEGALITY ...
-The Tax-Exempt Bonds are offered for delivery when, as and if issued and received by the Underwriters and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell & Giuliani LLP, Bond Counsel, Dallas, Texas (see Appendix C, "Forms of Bond Counsel's Opinions").
-Certain legal matters will be passed upon for the Underwriters by their counsel Fulbright & Jaworski LLP, Dallas, Texas, a member of Norton Rose Fulbright.
+LEGALITY . . .
+The Tax-Exempt Bonds are offered for delivery when, as and if issued and received by the Initial Purchaser and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell & Giuliani LLP, Bond Counsel, Dallas, Texas (see Appendix C, "Forms of Bond Counsel's Opinions").